XRPLF/xrpl-dev-portal/content/tutorial-paychan.md

 Ripple recommends that the payer sends a second [PaymentChannelClaim transaction][] with the `tfClose` flag for this purpose.
 However, other accounts, even those not involved in the payment channel, can cause an expired channel to close.

-The command to submit the transaction is identical to the previous example requesting channel expiration.
+The command to submit the transaction is the same as the previous example requesting channel expiration.
 (However, its resulting [auto-filled](reference-transaction-format.html#auto-fillable-fields) `Sequence` number, signature, and identifying hash are unique.)

 Example of [submitting](reference-rippled.html#sign-and-submit-mode) a transaction to close an expired channel: